zhuan-ning/zhuan-ning.github.io/_pages/cv.md

   - *PhD candidate* in Theoretical Physics, Sep.
 2024 – Jun.
 2027 (expected)
 - University of Chinese Academy of Sciences, School of Physical Sciences
   - *Master of Science* in Theoretical Physics, Sep.
 2021 – Jun.
 2024
-- University of Chinese Academy of Sciences, Undergraduate Education Department
+- University of Chinese Academy of Sciences, Undergraduate Department
   - *Bachelor of Science* in Physics, Sep.
 2017 – Jun.
 2021
   - *Minor* in Mathematics and Applied Mathematics